 With a rich history, delicious food, and stunning scenery, Italy should be on any person’s bucket list.
-And when you want to spend a special vacation, mix history and culture with one of the most charming destinations, you should choose a Rome and Amalfi Coast itinerary.
+And when you want to spend a special vacation and mix history and culture with one of the most charming destinations, you should choose a Rome and Amalfi Coast itinerary.

 No matter if you are visiting for your Italy honeymoon or for that vacation you’ve been dreaming of for so long, in Rome, you’ll step back in time, and on the Amalfi Coast you’ll live the “bella vita”.